Updated Feb. 2023

 Fill new pot with a new soil mix, and water it.
 Make an imprint into this soil with the pot you are taking your tree from, as you will need this exact size hole to place tree in.
 Cut sides of old citrus tree pot to gently remove the tree and soil.
 Check for any type of root rot; trim off any slimy feeling roots, as these have rotted from soil that was kept too wet.
 Set tree root-ball into center of pot and gently firm more soil mix around perimeter.

 Again, make sure to place soil only as far up the trunk of the tree as the previous soil layer - leaving at least 1/4 inch of the root-ball exposed to air.
 After tree settles for 2 weeks, then sprinkle pellet fertilizer 1 tsp, around perimeter of pot - away from root zone and water.
-Place this new pot within a yet larger fashionable pot of plastic, clay, etc. This is helpful because it allows a few inches of air insulation for your tree - keeping it cooler in summer (less evaporation) and warmer in cooler months.
+Place this new pot within a yet larger fashionable pot of plastic, clay, etc, leaving a few inches of air space between the outside surface of the fabric pot and the solid pot.
+This is helpful because it allows a few inches of air insulation for your tree - keeping it cooler in summer (less evaporation) and warmer in cooler months.

 Pest Management: It is VITAL to use the same proactive schedule we do in our citrus greenhouse to keep harmful bugs off citrus trees.